-The term ‘PPE’ includes single-use disposable gloves, disposable plastic aprons, and fluid resistant surgical masks (FRSMs).
+Personal protective equipment (PPE) includes single-use disposable gloves, disposable plastic aprons, and fluid resistant surgical masks (FRSMs).
 PPE should be readily available, and staff should be trained on its use.

 The use of PPE by staff within childcare facilities should continue to be based on a clear assessment of risk and need for an individual child or young person, such as personal care where staff encounter blood and body fluids.